 What made the situation even better (if you can imagine that), in December not too long after heart surgery on her way to work one morning someone ran a red light and t-boned her car.
 Marci's vehicle was reparable however the the tear in her chest the impact caused is not.
 Too weak and needing too much oxygen surgeons wont risk going back in to fix it.
 So now Marci is left with a large painful bulge in her chest that she needs to support every time she sneezes or coughs (which happens a lot when there is cancer in your lungs).

 Back on her feet back to work and motherhood.
 Not so fast this time, things are catching up.
 October 2017 was the last time she was able to get away for a couple days with the family, no more trips through the mountains can't take the altitude, and not able to work any more.
 Needs a motorized cart to make limited trips to the store, and got fitted for a wheel chair.
-Needing assistance with most things now I put my career on the back burner in order to be available both physically and mentally for Marci and our kids.
+Needing assistance with most things now I put my career on the back burner and took a modest position in order to be available both physically and mentally for Marci and our kids.

 Good news (not) her oncologist gave her a disabled status, good she can use her disability insurance (she ran out of paid time off some time ago) then when she gets better she can return to work.
 Nope after 16 years in law enforcement the city fired her the moment she filed her disability claim.
 No more career, no more benefits, this is how you add insult to injury (in case you where wondering).

 Here we are six years of surgery's, chemo, hospitals, life has become some what of a struggle.
 Raising three kids 9, 11, 14, being a wife, and maintaining a home presents its own struggles.
-Add medical bills in the tens of thousands, wheel chair, oxygen, constant pain, losing your career, children gowning up only knowing their mom as being sick, and looking forward to full time care makes life infinitely more challenging.
+Add medical bills in the tens of thousands, wheel chair, oxygen, constant pain, losing your career, children growning up only knowing their mom as being sick, and looking forward to full time care makes life infinitely more challenging.

 Our wonderful children keeping it together (often help mom & dad keep it together).
 I can not imagine what it would be like as a child coping with this situation, going to school, movie and pizza night in moms hospital room, family activities scheduled or canceled to accommodate cancer.